12 Gross Motor Activities For Toddlers

 Importance of Gross Motor Skills in Child Development

-A child who feels awkward when they run or jump will most likely try to avoid engaging in friendly games like hopscotch or tag with friends and peers.
+Children who feel awkward when they run or jump will most likely try to avoid engaging in friendly games like hopscotch or tag with friends and peers.

 A child who is confident with their skills is going to happily engage in these games and further develop their gross motor movements.